With effective management and staff engagement, work stress can be prevented and managed. You can find out how.

 - Promote mental health - tackle the stigma around mental ill health.
 Does your organisation support Time to Change?
 Or use ACAS guidance: ACAS worked with Mindful Employer, which has published a line manager's resource for managing mental health at work.
 Suggest this to your employer

 - Raise awareness - supply your colleagues with Stress do's and don'ts , a copy of Members' Guide 8 and, for line managers, Members' Guide 29.
 Alert colleagues to our Looking after You page.
 Hand out our Stress Busting Tips fact sheet:

 - Mental Health First Aid - does your workplace have mental health first aiders and/or an employee assistance service?
 Make sure you know how to refer people for support.
 Good employers have started to use 'mental health passports' or 'WRAP' systems to avoid individuals having to repeat difficult conversations if there is a change of line manager.
-For more on mental health first aid see: MHFA England MHFA Wales MHFA Scotland MHFA NI
+Click here for the course brochure or for more on mental health first aid see: MHFA England MHFA Wales MHFA Scotland MHFA NI

 - If necessary use the law - HSE's management standards offer your employer a strategic approach.
 Working together will help success.
 Use the joint TUC/HSE guidance mentioned above.

 Some employers need a bit more or a nudge.
 Prospect reps may find they have to gather evidence to make the case.
 Full-time negotiators and organisers are available to help, as is Prospect's Health and Safety Officer, at the formal request of the Branch.